JonFD4/Sheldons-army/README.md

 ![images of headers ](readmeimages/header-navbar-responsive.png)
 - It contains the header which shows the logo, a blue rocket with Sheldon's army underneath, and the other side is the home, about and follow us(leads to the footer).

--The header was designed to be responsive so that at screen widths below 800 it becomes a menu button which when clicked on produces a drop down of items.
+- The header was designed to be responsive so that at screen widths below 800 it becomes a menu button which when clicked on produces a drop down of items.

  ![images of CTA buttons ](readmeimages/CTAbuttons1.png) The CTA buttons direct user to the the game area and the rules section.
-They are responsive and when sreen-width is smaller will transition into a column whereby click rules button will be underneath the click to play.
+They are responsive and when screen-width is smaller will transition into a column whereby click rules button will be underneath the click to play.

  ![images of rules page ](readmeimages/Rules-page.png) This page contains the rules of the game as well as a simple footer with social media icons.